Shed Felt Buying Guide

 Why Can't I Glue Shed Felt To The Roof?

-Some people wonder whether it is quicker and easier to install shed felt by glueing it to the roof.
+Some people wonder whether it is quicker and easier to install a shed felt by glueing it to the roof.
 It probably is less strenuous, but we do not recommend this.

 Instead, we recommend using adhesive only on certain areas of shed felt, and then using clout nails for the rest of the installation, rather than attempting to glue the entire piece of felt to the roof.
 The problem with glueing the felt to the roof timbers is that the felt expands in warmer weather and contracts in colder weather.